ellakoa/postcard-poem/content/home.md

 ---
 title: Postcard Poems
 welcome: |
+  Postcards
-  Postcards, lovely to send, even lovelier to receive or for just collecting and creating memories.
+  Lovely to send, even lovelier to receive or for just collecting and creating memories.
 ---